NEWS GIGS MP3 GALLERY HISTORY DISCOGRAPHY ORDERING PRESSKIT

 Stew & Fran hard at work on the new album March 2001

-The new site was cleverly designed by our own Andy Coffey, is maintained by Cannanes past and present (and you too!).
-We should also thank here David Major from Melbourne who provided a home for our site throughout 2001 + helped us get it up and running by ourselves in 2002.
+The new website was cleverly designed by our own Andy Coffey, and is maintained by Cannanes past and present (and you too!).
+We should also thank here David Major from Melbourne who provided hosting for the site throughout 2001 + helped us get it up and running by ourselves in 2002.

 THE YEAR BEGINS